 So, the page accepts the following query string parameters:

-- search page number.
+q- a search querypage- search page number.
 The default value is 1.

-If there is a search query and it has results, but there are no results for the current page, it means that the user got to a page that has no results (for example, there are 2 pages of results, but in queryString
+If there is a search query and it has results, but there are no results for the current page, it means that the user got to a page that has no results (for example, there are 2 pages of results, but in queryString page === 3), then returns a 404 error.

-function.
+The search itself takes place in the searchPosts function.
 You can see it in the second tab.

 So, arguments